Dispelling Some Myths: The Wicker Man

-7. Webster, J. (1999), "At the End of the World: Druidic and Other Revitalization Movements in Post-Conquest Gaul and Britain", Britannia 30: 1–20.
+7. Webster, J. (1999), 'At the End of the World: Druidic and Other Revitalization Movements in Post-Conquest Gaul and Britain', Britannia 30: 1–20.

 8. Writing over 150 years after Caesar, Tacitus also provides a brief account of the druids in Britain.
 In his Annals, written sometime around AD 116, Tacitus recounts his father-in-law's conquest of Anglesey and, in so doing, associates this island off the Welsh coast with the druids' spiritual centre.
-Tacitus writes of demolishing "the groves consecrated to their savage cults: for they considered it a duty to consult their deities by means of human entrails."
-(Tacitus, Annals, Book XIV, chapter 30, retrieved from LacusCurtius on September 7th, 2020).
+Tacitus writes of demolishing 'the groves consecrated to their savage cults: for they considered it a duty to consult their deities by means of human entrails' (Tacitus, Annals, Book XIV, chapter 30, accessed from LacusCurtius on September 7th, 2020).
 Tacitus was not an eyewitness to the events he describes, however.
 Rather his works draw on the Roman Senate's official records.
 Like Caesar, Tacitus copies earlier authors speaking to Roman prejudice and not necessarily to fact.

 9. Thomas Pennant was a Welsh naturalist, traveller, writer and antiquarian.
 He was born and lived his whole life at his family estate, Downing Hall near Whitford, Flintshire, in Wales.

 10. Brown, N., (2011), 'The truth about wicker men' in 'Druid Life', (accessed September 7th, 2020)